 The European concessions are designated areas of the city that were granted to foreign countries in Shanghai the 1800s.
 Shanghai operated as a treaty port, which meant that foreign countries had their own jurisdictions; the respective neighbourhoods subsequently developed strong cultural identities.
 Taking a self-guided walking tour around the tree-lined back streets feels, at times, like strolling through a European city.

 Many people head for Xintiandi, where upmarket boutiques and restaurants have gentrified the traditional 19thcentury shikumen houses.
 (Shikumen is a traditional Shanghainese architectural style marked by grey-and-red-brick walls and arches.)
 Ironically, this lavish commercial area was also the location of the First Congress of the Chinese Communist Party.

-In Shanghai’s rush to modernity, traditional handicrafts have thankfully not been forsaken.
+In China’s rush to modernity, traditional handicrafts have thankfully not been forsaken.
 At the Museum of Arts and Crafts, visitors can watch dozens of artisans at work, including jade- and wood-carvers, paper-cutters, embroiderers, jewellers and painters.
 Housed in a stately 100-year-old French mansion with sweeping staircases, it’s a place to find authentic souvenirs; the artisans will intrigue curious children, too.

 Day trips from Shanghai

-On the edge of Shanghai’s urban sprawl, a dozen or so ancient villages line the small lakes and waterways of the Yangtze River delta.
+On the edge of Shanghai’s urban sprawl, a dozen or so ancient villages line the small lakes and waterways of the Yangzi River delta.
 Zhujiajiao is a pleasant enough half-day trip, though be aware that anything authentic has long disappeared, and most of the quaint town shops now sell food and souvenirs.
 Still, the old Ming- and Qing-dynasty architecture, including bridges across the narrow canals, is atmospheric, and many visitors take a leisurely boat ride.